ares466/aws-notes/devops-pro/MONITORING_LOGGING.md

 CloudWatch `percentiles` is a calculation that show the distribution of your metrics (e.g., p95 shows the 95th percentile of your data).

 ![CloudWatch](./static/images/cloudwatch_metrics.png)

+### Notable EC2 Metrics

+- `SurgeQueueLength` (ELB): ELBs queue requests if it is unable to establish a connection with a healthy instance.
+The max queue size is 1024.
+The `SurgeQueueLength` represents the number of requests in the queue.
+- `SpilloverCount` (ELB): After the ELB queue is full, new requests are rejected.
+The `SurgeQueueLength` represents the number of requests rejected when the queue is full.
+- `StatusCheckFailed` (EC2): Reports whether the instance has passed both the instance status checks and system status checks.
+- `CPUCreditUsage` (EC2): The number of CPU credits spent by the instance for CPU utilization.
+- `CPUCreditBalance` (EC2): The number of earned CPU credits that an instance has accrued since it was launched or started.
+- `HTTPCode_Backend_5xx` (ELB): The number of 500 requests being returned from a backend server.
+- `HTTPCode_ELB_4xx` (ELB): The number of 400 requests returning a 400 HTTP status code.

 ## Alarms